spacepluk/coreos-kubernetes/multi-node/aws/README.md

 $ kubectl --kubeconfig=./credentials/kubeconfig get nodes
 ```

 It can take some time after `kube-aws up` completes before the cluster is available.
-Until then, you'll get a `connection refused` error.
+Until then, you will have a `connection refused` error.

 ## Update the cluster